sedouard/AzureDevopsLabs/Load Testing in VSO/README.md

 <a name="WebPerformanceTest" />
 ### Create and run a Web Performance Test ###

-1. If necessary, open the web project you worked with during the previous **"Monitoring Web Applications with Application Insights"** demo.
+1. If necessary createa a new Web Performance Test project in Visual Studio under the C# Templates

 1. In the **Visual Studio** **"Solution Explorer"** window, expand the **&lt;Your Project Name&gt;.Tests** project.
 Then, right click on the **&lt;Your Project Name&gt;.Tests** project, and select **"Add"** | **"Web Performance Test"** from the pop-up menu: